Any investment requires careful assessment and proper planning. Mutual fund investment is no different, even if you have a fund manager to rely on.

 Mutual funds can be short term or long term investments based on the underlying assets the mutual funds invest in.
 Short term investors (less than 5 years) can choose debt mutual funds which is better than bank FDs for the short term.
 For long term investments, equity mutual funds are the most suitable options.

-Invest considering the risk profile of your investment goal and not based on your own risk profile.
+Invest considering the risk profile of your investment goal and not based only on your own risk profile.
 For e.g. your retirement investments must have good exposure to equity that gives inflation beating returns to generate sufficient corpus, even though you might not have a higher risk profile.

 Misconception #3: All mutual funds qualify for tax deduction